Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 <img src = "./thumb-o-meter/public/images/readMe/aduser.PNG" width = "1000px" height = "500px"/>
 <br>
 <br>
-You can also check who is in the database as well.
+You can also check who is already in the database and remove people.
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/users.PNG" width = "1000px" height = "500px"/>
 <br>
 <br>
-You can also look at session data for what the results you have had.
+You can also look at session data for the results you have had.
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/adminsessions.PNG" width = "1000px" height = "500px"/>